ITCS4231-Spring2025-Group23/G23_3Dgame/README.md

 ---

 ## Project Overview
-This repository contains the development work for **Homework #3** of the ITCS 4231/5231 course.
+This repository contains the development work for our game project requirement of the ITCS 4231/5231 course.
 Over the semester, we are creating a 3D game prototype in Unity that demonstrates a fully functional play experience, offering an idea of what a completed game would be like.

 ### What is a Game Prototype?
 A game prototype provides a **complete play experience** without the overall content of a completed game.